Food Stimulus for Seniors: Myth or Fact?

 For example, the food programs discussed above are all legitimate and have been in place for years, or even decades now.
 These programs are run by the federal and state governments and are designed to ensure that American seniors have access to a consistent and dependable food supply.

-Should You Apply for a Food Assistance Program?
+Should You Apply for Food Assistance?

 If you qualify, it may be a good idea to apply for a program that provides you with consistent and dependable access to nutritious food.